-Conclusion: I thought I would spend a few hours at Disneyland, but here I was at 1:00 A.M., closing time, leaving the front gates with the now dark towers of the Magic Kingdom behind me.
+I thought I would spend a few hours at Disneyland, but here I was at 1:00am, closing time, leaving the front gates with the now dark towers of the Magic Kingdom behind me.
 I could see tired children, toddling along and struggling to keep their eyes open as best they could.
 Others slept in their parents' arms as we waited for the parking lot tram that would take us to our cars.
 My forty-year-old feet ached, and I felt a bit sad to think that in a couple of days I would be leaving California, my vacation over, to go back to my desk.
-But then I smiled to think that for at least a day I felt ten years old again.
+But then I smiled to think that, at least for a day, I felt ten years old again.

-• Challenging the reader to think about the material in a new way
+Challenge the reader to think about the material in a new way